 Sandro is a BSc Business Management student at GSM London who is nearing the end of his degree programme.
 Here he tells us about his upcoming internship and how GSM London helped him to secure it.

 The internship is at Hotel Elba in Fuerteventura, part of the Canary Islands.
 I secured it by researching the company and then making an application to them.
-The Careers and Development department were there to help me with my CV and interview technique – the advice and support I received from them was excellent.
+The Careers and Development department was there to help me with my CV and interview technique – the advice and support I received from them were excellent.

 An interview with Sandro